haltcase/babel-plugin-partial-application/readme.md

   become less common to see the entirety of lodash imported, especially with ES module tree-shaking on the horizon.

-  On top of that, [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) still works effectively when you just import what you need like so:
+  On top of that, [babel-plugin-lodash][babel-lodash] still works effectively when you just import what you need like so:

   ```js
   import { add } from 'lodash'